Haiti’s vicious cycle of political and humanitarian crises

 PORT-AU-PRINCE: Haiti finally has a new government, but without a parliament capable of giving it legitimacy and without electoral prospects, the country remains paralyzed by a political crisis with potentially devastating social, economic and security consequences.

-It’s been more than a year since the Caribbean nation has been led by an interim government.
-Joseph Jouthe, nominated on Monday, is the fifth prime minister chosen by embattled President Jovenel Moise since the latter came to power in February 2017.
+It´s been more than a year since the Caribbean nation has been led by an interim government.
+Joseph Jouthe, nominated Monday, is the fifth prime minister chosen by embattled President Jovenel Moise since the latter came to power in February 2017.

 Moise — who took office after an election process that lasted nearly two years and in which barely 20 percent of the electorate participated — was relatively unknown to the public until he announced his presidential bid.